roytanck/disable-floc/readme.txt

 [Block FLoC With Duckduckgo](https://spreadprivacy.com/block-floc-with-duckduckgo/) [Am I FLoCed?](https://www.eff.org/deeplinks/2021/04/am-i-floced-launch)

 == Installation ==

 This plugin has no settings.
 Simply install and activate it to exlude your website from FLoC tracking.

+== Frequently Asked Questions ==

+= I'm not using Chrome, why would I use this plugin? =

+This plugin does not exclude you (as a user of the web) from FLoC tracking.
+It excludes your website, and thus protects your website's visitors.
+Many of them will probably use Chrome.

+= How can I check if this plugin works? =

+This plugin attempts to add an HTTP header.
+You can use your browser's Dev Tools to check whether it gets added properly.

+* Visit any page on your site using the browser of your choice.
+* Press F12, or right-click anywhere on the page and click "Inspect element".
+* Switch to the network tab in the newly opened development tools pane.
+* Turn on recording (if it's not already active), and reload the page.
+* You'll see a number of requests appear as a list.
+The top one is usually the page itself.
+* Click that line to open up its properties.
+* Look for the header under "Response header".

+= I don't see the header, what could be wrong? =

+HTTP headers can get added or removed on many levels in the server stack.

+* By WordPress itself (which is what this plugin does).
+* By the web server (NGINX, Apache, etc).
+* By caching layers, proxies, etc.

+There's a known issue with many page caching plugins where the 'hook' that this plugin uses does not work.
+This is a fundamental issue in WordPress and not something that's easy to work around.
+If the header does not get added, your best option is to see if it can be added on one of the other levels.
+Or ask your system administrator to do this for you.

 == Changelog ==